Praqma/gradle-docker-plugin/README.md

 # gradle-docker-plugin

-Gradle plugin to define and orchestate Docker images.
+Gradle plugin to define and orchestrate Docker images.